Zelenskyy calls liberation of Kherson 'beginning of the end'

 Zelenskyy has previously appeared unexpectedly in other front-line areas at crucial junctures of the war and his latest visit was both laden with symbolism and the common touch — clearly aimed at boosting the morale of both soldiers and civilians alike.

-Other footage showed Zelenskyy waving to residents who saluted him from an apartment window and yelled: “Glory to Ukraine!”
-The reply — “Glory to the heroes!” — came back from Zelenskyy’s group, made up of soldiers and others.
+“It’s amazing.
+We’ve been waiting for him for nine months, thank you,” said one resident, Danila Yuhrenko.

-The president also distributed medals to Ukrainian soldiers in a central square and posed for selfies with them.
+Another resident, Serhii Yukhmchuk, 47, said he and his wife spent the occupation mostly at home to avoid interactions with the Russians.
+They and others in their community silently protested by refusing to use the ruble, Russia’s currency, he said.

 Kremlin spokesman Dmitry Peskov on Monday refused to comment on Zelenskyy’s visit to Kherson, saying only that “you know that it is the territory of the Russian Federation.”
-The Kremlin illegally annexed the Kherson region and three others earlier this year.
+Russia illegally annexed the Kherson region and three others earlier this year.

 After the Russian retreat, Ukrainian authorities say they are finding evidence of torture and other atrocities.